Arizona Republic – Investigative Reporter – May 2021 to present

 - Livingston Award – Finalist for selections from “Protecting the Shield”

-- National Association of Black Journalists – Salute to Excellence award for investigative reporting by a local newspaper with circulation under 100,000.
+- National Association of Black Journalists – Salute to Excellence award for investigative reporting by a local newspaper with circulation under 100,000 for “Protecting the Shield”

 - National Headliner Award – Third place in online video 3-10 minutes for “Police Beat Man on Fire”